 Disadvantages

-- Higher Initial Cost: Flagstone is typically more expensive than concrete pavers or bricks.
-The price varies based on the type of stone and the location of the quarry.
+- Higher Initial Cost: Flagstone is usually more expensive than concrete pavers or bricks when first constructed.
+The prices depend on stone type and quarry location.

-- Labor-Intensive Installation: Due to its irregular shape and varying thickness, flagstone requires skilled labor for proper fitting and installation.
-This increases the overall cost of a project.
+- Labor-Intensive Installation: Flagstone is irregular in shape and thickness and requires skilled labor for fitting and installation.
+That adds cost to a project.

 - Uneven Surface: While the natural irregularities contribute to its charm, flagstone surfaces may not always be perfectly level, which can make furniture placement and walking slightly uneven.